HITL: Human-in-the-Loop Implementation Guide 2026

 HITL vs. HOTL — Choosing the Right Oversight Model for Every AI Workflow

-AI adoption has reached 78% of enterprises, yet 70–85% of AI initiatives fail to meet expected outcomes.
+76% of enterprises now include HITL processes to catch AI hallucinations.
+HITL workflows achieve 99.9% accuracy.
 The single most important architectural decision you'll make is choosing the right level of human oversight for each workflow.

 76% of enterprises now include human-in-the-loop processes to catch AI hallucinations